mindymallory/PriceAnalysis/docs/04-FuturesConctractsandHedging.md

 # Futures and Hedging Review

+**Highlights**

+  + Review of futures contracts and how to calculate profit or loss on a trade.
+  + Hedging examples from the sell side (farmer's hedge) and from the buy side (flour mill's hedge).
+  + Learn how basis risk impacts a hedge.

+**Check your Understanding**

+  + Can you calculate the profit or loss from a trade?
+  + Can you fill out a hedging net revanue table given prices on key dates?

 This chapter is a review of the basics of hedging.
 What is its purpose?
 Who does it?
 And how do futures contracts facilitate a 'hedge'?

 Merriam-Webster defines a 'hedge' as a means of protection or defense (as against a financial loss).
 Hedging in the sense of hedging with a futures contract, is exactly that a defense against a financial loss.
 In the present context, a hedge is the use of a derivative contract to reduce or eliminate risk in your business' profits.